 Day 9 Demir Kapija – Isar Marvinci – Strumica (136 km) (B, L, D)

 After the breakfast, check out from the winery hotel and transfer to Strumica.
-On the way we make a stop to visit the archaeological site Isar Marvinci.
-The discovered stadium milestone from the 3rd or the beginning of the 2nd century BC leads to the conclusion that the name of the ancient city was Idomene, that belonged to the southern Macedonian area called Amphacsitida.
-The archaeological site contains remnants of a temple, dated from 181 BC and designed according the Roman concept, dedicated to the Roman emperor Comodus.
+On the way, we make a stop to visit the archaeological site Isar Marvinci.
+The discovered stadium milestone from the 3rd or the beginning of the 2nd century B.C leads to the conclusion that the name of the ancient city was Idomene, belonged to the southern Macedonian area called Amphacsitida.
+The archaeological site contains remnants of a temple, dated from 181 B.C and designed according the Roman concept, dedicated to the Roman emperor Comodus.
 The archaeological findings are dated from the Bronze Age to the late Antiquity, and are especially significant in clarifying the culture of pre-Roman Payonia and Macedonia.
 We continue to Strumica.
-First we make check in, and then we head to the mountain Belasica, to experience the natural beauty of the area.
-After a short driving, we continue on foot to visit two local waterfalls, Smolare and Koleshino.
-On the way back, we will have a chance to mingle with the local peasants from the villages around and to take our homemade lunch in some of the guest’s houses in the area.
-Back in town and organized dinner in a National restaurant.
+First we make check in and then we head to the mountain Belasica, to experience the natural beauty of the area.
+After a short drive, we continue on foot to visit two local waterfalls, Smolare and Koleshino.
+On the way back, we will have a chance to mingle with the local peasants from the villages around and take our home-made lunch in some of the guesthouses in the area.
+Back in town and organized dinner in a national restaurant.

 Day 10 Strumica – medieval monasteries – Roman bath – Vinica – Skopje (159 km) (B, L)